NicolasRestrep/223_course/homework/chapter_6_extra.md

 ## Question 9

 You can use `get_regression_points()` or `predict()` to see how the model did at predicting each individual value of `rides`.
 Use one of these functions to find the date with the _largest absolute residual_.
 That is, find the day where the model is most wrong about predicted ridership.
-Why do you think the model is so wrong on this day?
+Why is the model so wrong about this day?
+(There is a correct answer here.)